-- 4.1 Admission to the study of theology in the TST shall be without regard to race, ethnic origin, age, gender, sexual orientation or religion, but without prejudice to the ministerial and professional nature of Basic Degree programs. - 4.2 Applicants to the TST must hold an appropriate bachelor's degree with adequate standing (normally defined as at least B- standing in their final year) from a college or university which is an ordinary member of the Association of Universities and Colleges of Canada or which is accredited by one of the regional associations in the USA; or, if the applicants studied elsewhere, credentials judged equivalent to the above.
+- 4.1 Admission to the study of theology in the TST shall be without regard to race, ethnic origin, age, gender, sexual orientation or religion, but without prejudice to the ministerial and professional nature of Basic Degree programs. - Applicants to the TST must hold an appropriate bachelor's degree with adequate standing (normally defined as at least B- standing in their final year) from a college or university which is an ordinary member of the Association of Universities and Colleges of Canada or which is accredited by one of the regional associations in the USA1; or, if the applicants studied elsewhere, credentials judged equivalent to the above.
 Applicants may be required to pass a TOEFL examination (or U of T equivalent) to demonstrate English language ability, normally by writing the Test of English as a Foreign Language (T.O.E.F.L.) and the Test of Written English (T.W.E.).
-These examinations are now offered in two formats: the traditional paper based format and a new year round computer based format.
+These examinations are now offered in three formats: the paper based format, a computer based format, and an internet based format.
 Admission to a basic degree program requires the following scores: paper based overall 580 and T.W.E.
-5; computer based overall 237 and essay writing 5. - 4.3 The eligibility of graduates of institutions outside Canada and the US shall be determined by the Admissions and Procedures Committee of the TST, which will be guided by any applicable standards of the Comparative Education Service of the U of T. In cases where precedents have been set by the Admissions and Procedures Committee, TST colleges will be authorized to admit graduates from such institutions, but must report their action to the TST registrar.
+5; computer based overall 237 and essay writing 5; internet based 93 overall with at least 22 in each the speaking and the writing sections. - The Toronto School of Theology reserves the right to determine whether or not credentials of other degree-granting institutions meet the standards for admission to its programs.
+The eligibility of graduates of institutions outside Canada and the US shall be determined by the Admissions and Procedures Committee of the TST, which will be guided by any applicable standards of the Comparative Education Service of the U of T. In cases where precedents have been set by the Admissions and Procedures Committee, TST colleges will be authorized to admit graduates from such institutions, but must report their action to the TST registrar.
 In cases where there is no precedent TST colleges will refer the matter to the Admissions and Procedures Committee, which will determine whether graduates of that particular institution are eligible to be admitted.
-The decision of the above committee can be appealed to the Basic Degree Council. - 4.4 In exceptional cases up to but not more than ten percent of students enrolled in any college in any program may be exempted from the above entrance requirements.
+The decision of the above committee can be appealed to the Basic Degree Council. - In exceptional cases up to but not more than ten percent of students enrolled in any college in any program may be exempted from the above entrance requirements.
 Students in this category are not normally eligible to receive a degree, but may be eligible to receive whatever certification the college wishes to give upon successful completion of the program.
 Refer also to section 12.

-&lt;sup>1 a) New England Association of Schools and Colleges, Commission on Institutions of Higher Learning; b) Middle States Association of Colleges and Secondary Schools, Commission on Higher Education; c) North Central Association of Colleges and Schools, Commission on Institutions of Higher Learning; d) Northwest Association of Schools and Colleges, Commission on Colleges; e) Southern Association of Colleges and Schools, Commission on Colleges; f) Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities; g) New York State Board of Regents.
+1 a) New England Association of Schools and Colleges, Commission on Institutions of Higher Learning; b) Middle States Association of Colleges and Secondary Schools, Commission on Higher Education; c) North Central Association of Colleges and Schools, Commission on Institutions of Higher Learning; d) Northwest Association of Schools and Colleges, Commission on Colleges; e) Southern Association of Colleges and Schools, Commission on Colleges; f) Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities; g) New York State Board of Regents.